rlentz1236/ObjectDetectionTutorial-/README.md

 The images from the video can be labeled using LabelImg to create a custom image dataset for training and testing

 ## Resources
-This resource was used to create the majority of the code in the Notebooks below.
+This resource was used to create the majority of the code in the Notebooks above.
 Highly Recommend Watching the Tensorflow Object Detection Walkthrough Video. <br>
 Link: https://github.com/nicknochnack/TFODCourse

 This resource was used to create the code in the Video_to_Pictures Notebook <br>